lockyer/lockyer.github.io/_posts/2016-09-04-slack-notifications-from-windows.md

 $response = Invoke-RestMethod -Uri $uri -Method POST -Body $json
 ```

-I'd love to hear about the things you automate after trying this out!
+I'd love to hear about the awesome things you automate after trying this out!